 Here you can change your data range and chart type, as well as a multitude of chart custom formatting options (which are also generally accessible by clicking on the elements directly in the chart).

-The chart is an object in your Sheet now.
+A chart is an object in your Sheet now.
 Click it to select it, so it has a blue border around it.
 You can resize it and drag it to move it, just as you would with an image.

 Using the Explore feature

 Soon we won’t have to create complex formulas or charts ourselves.
 We’ll simply ask our Sheet to do it for us.
 Sound far-fetched?

 Well, you can do that now!
 The future is here.

 (Soon we won’t have to open Google Sheets at all, we’ll simply type, or more likely speak, our data questions into a dashboard console, and out will pop the answers, but I digress.)

 Google Sheets has a feature called Explore, powered by Machine Learning/AI/Deep Learning/Neural Network sorcery, that will ingest your data, analyze it and show you some common answers (like the SUM, COUNTs etc. we’ve seen so far) and basic charts: